 Articles & Essays

 MLR receives submissions of articles and essays exclusively through Scholastica.
-Our Scholastica portal will open for spring selection Article submissions on Thursday, February 2, 2023, at 8AM ET.
+Our Scholastica portal is currently closed and will reopen in February 2024.

 Michigan Law Review has recently signed the Joint Law Review Statement on Data and Code Transparency, which can be read here.
 In line with this, authors of empirical papers should be prepared to provide any datasets and experimental procedures not included in the text of the paper to the Law Review upon being accepted for publication, unless an exception is made prior to acceptance.
 If a dataset used is publicly available for download elsewhere, this requirement may be waived, but authors will still be required to post their code and any hand-coded datasets.
 In rare, highly specialized cases, such as the use of proprietary data, authors should contact MLR upon submission.